dustinpfister/blog_posts/_posts/js-javascript-alert.md

 ### - The source code examples here can be found on Github

 The source code examples in this post can be found in my [test vjs](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-javascript-alert) repository on Github.
+That repository is where I am parking all my other vanilla javaScript source code examples for my many other posts on this category, far beyond just that of the javaScript alert method at this point.

 ### 1.1 - basic javaScript alert example